opconWizard/opcon-docs/docs/notifications/Components.md

+# Event Notifcation

+Event Notification in OpCon is a process in which Machine, Schedule, and Job status change events generate (i.e., trigger) notifications.
+For critical notifications, administrators can also apply [escalation]{.GeneralEscalatedNotification} rules to provide higher visibility.

+The basic types of notifications include Windows Event Log, Email (SMTP), Network Message, SNMP Trap, Unisys Single Point of Operations (SPO) AL and CO Reports, Text Messages (SMS), OpCon/xps Events, and Command.
+With OpCon, notifications can be created in several ways.

-# Components
+## Components

 The Event Notification system in OpCon consists of the following components:

 - **SMA Notify Handler**: Reads the OpCon database and writes the message according to notification type.
 For